-For the final tutorial, the pupils will receive written feedback for their assessment.
-Their tutor will provide one-to-one feedback and suggest areas for future progress.
+For the final tutorial, tutors provide pupils with feedback and suggest areas for future progress.

 Tutorials are mainly delivered online with in-person delivery available in limited geographic locations.
 All placements can be switched to online in the event of school closures.